EricZinda/Perplexity/docs/mrscon/devhowto0020WellFormedTree.md

 **Returns**:
 `nodeAssignmentList` which is simply a dictionary where the keys are holes and the value is the floater that was assigned to it.

-Once this has run its course you will have all the valid well-formed trees for the MRS.
+Once this has run its course you will have all the valid scope-resolved mrss for the MRS.

 **Code and Example**
 Below is the Python code for the main routine, all of the code is available [here](https://github.com/EricZinda/Perplexity/blob/main/perplexity/tree_algorithm_zinda2020.py).